whoan/laravel-bash-helpers/README.md

 ### Mysql commands

-These command read the information from the *.env* file, so you won't have to type your username/password each time you use them.

-You need to set the following variables beforehand:
+You need to set the following variables beforehand in your *.env* file:

 - `DB_HOST` (optional)
 - `DB_DATABASE`